List of One Tree Hill characters: Mia Catalano

-Played by Kate Voegele from seasons five to eight, Mia Catalano was a member of Jason's band, she played the keyboard.
+Played by Kate Voegele from Season 5 through 8, Mia Catalano was a member of Jason's band, she played the keyboard.
 She was the only member to stay after Haley kicked Jason out and became Peyton's label's only artist.
 After being freaked out by Victoria she came back with the realization that music is about talking to people not money which wins Peyton over.
 She then overcame her demons when she played at TRIC in front of Jason and a whole crowd.
 She was approached by Peyton's former boss but tricked him into launching her under Peyton's label.
 After returning from tour she admits to Peyton that she is unable to write anything for the label.
 Haley begins to help her write again and she starts dating Chase.
-In season seven, she hardballs Miranda Stone by threatening to not record if Red Bedroom Records is shut down.
+In Season 7, she hardballs Miranda Stone by threatening to not record if Red Bedroom Records is shut down.
 Miranda relents and agrees to work with Haley and Mia to keep the label going.
 She broke up with Chase via a text message because she was never there.
-However, in the season seven finale she asked him if they could date again via a text message.
+However, in the Season 7 finale she asked him if they could date again via a text message.
 An answer was not given.
 She is heartbroken when she finds out about Chase and Alex and soon becomes jealous of her and eventually a rivalry starts between them.
 To take her mind off things, she heads to Portland as part of a Life Unexpected crossover, with Haley to sing at a festival.

 After a fist fight at Haley's Thanksgiving dinner, they watch a video of Chase saying he does not want to be with either of them.
 Mia then starts to slowly form a friendship with Alex.
 She has "slutty wedding sex" with Chase at Brooke and Julian's wedding, but she later leaves Tree Hill.

 Owen Morello

-Portrayed by Joe Manganiello from seasons five to seven, Owen Morello was the new bartender at TRIC.
+Portrayed by Joe Manganiello from Season 5 through 7, Owen Morello was the new bartender at TRIC.
 He did not know Brooke was famous until she told him.
 She tried to seduce him, but he rejected her saying she was too young, in an effort to make her realize she was still young and should enjoy her youth.
-He revealed that he was a former addict, and has been clean for eight years.
+He revealed that he was a former addict and has been clean for eight years.
 He is friends with Chase.
-Owen returned in season six and apologized to Brooke, asking for a second chance.
+Owen returned in Season 6 and apologized to Brooke, asking for a second chance.
 He also was Nathan's teammate while playing Slam Ball.
 He started drinking again and had a one-night stand with Millicent.
 He eventually left for rehab, leaving the bar in Chase's hands.
-In season seven, Owen reappears at an AA meeting and supports Millicent on her road to recovery.
+In Season 7, Owen reappears at an AA meeting and supports Millicent on her road to recovery.